A data-driven iteratively regularized Landweber iteration: Numerical Experiments

+where $R^*$ is the backprojection operator and $\omega_R$ is a positive constant {such that $\norm{R^*(Ru_k-\yd)}\leq1$}.
+The operator $\tilde{A}$ can be realized by a matrix $A$ which is generated following the approach discussed at the beginning of Section \ref{sec: num_exp}.
+For this purpose, we use the following set of training data and parameters: \begin{enumerate}[(a)] \item $180$ different equally distributed angles $\theta$ within the interval $[0,\pi)$; specifically, we consider the set $\Theta=\Big\{0,\frac{\pi}{180},\frac{\pi}{90},\cdots,\frac{179\pi}{180}\Big\}$; \item A sample of 50 grayscale images of handwritten digits, from MNIST database, and their related sinograms, which are obtained using the 180 directions of \eqref{item: point1}. \end{enumerate} Matrices $U$ and $Y$ in \eqref{eq: def_A} are built utilizing data $({u}^{(i)},{y}^{(i)})$, where ${u}^{(i)}$ and ${y}^{(i)}$ are, respectively, the images and their related sinograms described in \eqref{item: point2}. {The number of training pairs utilized for the creation of $A$ will be specified in each numerical test.}

+In the implementation, for the set of parameters we make these choices: \begin{enumerate} \item We choose

 where $\norm{\cdot}_2$ is the spectral norm.
-The second value of $\lambda_k$ is inferred by conditions \eqref{eq:lambda_ca} while the first one is simply built ad hoc. \item As stopping rule we use the discrepancy principle \eqref{eq: discrep_princ}, where the choice of $\tau$ will be specified for each test (see tables below), or a maximum number of 200 iterates; \item The synthetic data $\yd$ are generated by adding a gaussian distributed noise with zero mean and variance $\sigma^2$ equal to 10 or 2 (depending on the test) to the matrix of the exact data $y$, which represents the sinogram of the image we want to reconstruct; \item We define $\delta:=\norm{\yd-y}_2$; \item The initial guess $u_0$ is always set to be $u_0=0$. \end{enumerate} We essentially consider four different numerical experiments with some subclasses: in \textbf{Test 1} we reconstruct an image which it has been utilized to create the matrix $A$, i.e, it is contained in our dataset.
-In \textbf{Test 2a/2b} and \textbf{Test 3a/3b/3c} we propose the reconstruction of the same image of Test 1 but, now, considering a set of limited data which corresponds to take a cut version of the sinogram $\yd$.
-Basically, tests 2a, 2b, 3a and 3b differ one from each other for the directions in which we have the data and for various choices of the parameter $\tau$, which imply a different number of iterations in the schemes \eqref{eq:ModLand_R} and \eqref{eq:Land_R}.
-Test 3c has the same data of Test 3a and 3b but we stop the iterates \eqref{eq:ModLand_R} and \eqref{eq:Land_R} employing a maximum number of iterations which is fixed to 10, in order to highlight differences between the two schemes in the reconstruction of the ``True Image''.
-Finally, \textbf{Test 4} gives the results concerning an image which it has not been employed to generate the matrix $A$, i.e, it is not contained in our dataset.
+The value of $\lambda_k$ is inferred by conditions \eqref{eq:lambda_ca}. \item As stopping rule we use the discrepancy principle \eqref{eq: discrep_princ}, where the choice of $\tau$ will be specified for each test (see tables below), or a maximum number of 100 iterates; \item The synthetic data $\yd$ are generated by adding a gaussian distributed noise with zero mean and variance $\sigma^2$, specified at each test, to the matrix of the exact data $y$; \item The initial guess $u_0$ is always set to be $u_0=0$. \end{enumerate} Results of \eqref{eq:ModLand_R} are compared with the outcomes of the Landweber iteration, that is